AdamZieman/AdamZieman/README.md

   <tr>
     <td>Rug Calculator</td>
     <td>
-      Calculates an apropriate rug size and the cost for a user input<br>
+      Calculates an apropriate rug size and the cost for a<br>
-      room dimensions.
+      user input room dimensions.
     </td>
     <td>
       <ul>